WillemSleegers/tidystats/README.md

 The result is a .json file that contains all the statistics from the three statistical tests.
 If you want to see what this file looks like, you can inspect it [here](https://github.com/WillemSleegers/tidystats/blob/master/tests/data/main.json).

+For a fully worked out example, see `vignette("introduction-to-tidystats")`.

 ## Supported statistical functions